What is Schema Therapy & is it the right choice for you?

 But what does this mean?

 When any one of these schemas is developed, you create coping methods to deal with the pain the schema(s) cause you.
 As a child, these coping mechanisms are generally harmless.
-But in adults, they can lead to unhealthy thought patterns and behaviours that affect your life.
+But in adults, they can lead to unhealthy thought patterns and behaviors that affect your life.

 Schema therapy focuses on both underlying schemas and reactive coping mechanisms.
-Transforming your negative coping mechanisms into positive thoughts, behaviours, and beliefs.
+Transforming your negative coping mechanisms into positive thoughts, behaviors, and beliefs.
 So you can stop feeling the emotional pain your schemas are causing you.

 Are Schemas affecting your life?
 Find out if they are in this short article (COMING SOON)…